shaik1002/biggitlabbomb/doc/ci/yaml/index.md

   In GitLab 16.3 and earlier, the timeout is hard-coded to 5 minutes.
 - Don't affect the job's exit code.
 If the `script` section succeeds and the `after_script` times out or fails, the job exits with code `0` (`Job Succeeded`).
-- There is a known issue with using [CI/CD job tokens](../jobs/ci_job_token.md) with `after_script`.
-  You can use a job token for authentication in `after_script` commands, but the token immediately becomes invalid if the job is canceled.
-See [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/473376) for more details.

 If a job times out, the `after_script` commands do not execute.
 [An issue exists](https://gitlab.com/gitlab-org/gitlab/-/issues/15603) to add support for executing `after_script` commands for timed-out jobs.